emilythestrangee/myDFIR_SOC/Day 07 - Elastic Agent and Fleet Server Setup Tutorial.md

 - Add the server to the same **VPC** as the ELK stack (e.g., internal IP `172.31.0.4`).

-- Name the server: `Challenge-Fleet-Server`.
+- Name the server: `MyDFIR-Fleet-Server`.

 - Click **Deploy** and wait for the instance to launch.